X

 This Raiders backfield is becoming extremely messy for fantasy purposes.
 Zamir White was supposed to be the team's RB1 this season, but Alexander Mattison has eaten into his workload to start the season.
 With head coach Antonio Pierce also saying that Mattison's role will increase moving forward, this is a backfield that fantasy managers should avoid until further notice.

-Update: White is dealing with a groin injury.
-If he misses, Mattison would come in as an RB2 option this week.
+Update: White is dealing with a groin injury and will miss Week 5.
+Mattison is an RB2 option this week in a tough matchup.

 WR Tre Tucker